zoowe/dlePy/TUTORIALS/LESSON_06/README.md

 # PWSCF: K-point sampling

 ## :one: Purposes
 Performing convergence test for k-point sampling.
+Generally, the denser k-point sampling is the more accurate calculation is but computational cost will increase as well.
+Similar to kinetic energy cutoff determination (`LESSON_05`), we want to find the best possible k-point sampling mesh for accurate results but without extensive computational time.

 ## :two: Hows